gagle/node-good-mongo/README.md

   - __capped__ - _Boolean_
     If the collection doesn't exist, creates a new capped collection.
 Default `false`.
   - __collection__ - _String_
     Name of the collection.
-Default `logs`.
+Default `log`.
   - __force__ - _Boolean_
     If the collection already exists, it is converted into a capped collection.
 Default `false`.
   - __max__ - _Number_